ReVanced-Extended-Community/Community-Guides/youtube/guide-for-beginners.md

-(*If you get an error saying* "App not installed as app isn't compatible with your device." *or* "App not installed.", *it likely means that your device is not supported by the RVX Manager.
-Refer to the [YT troubleshooting page](https://www.reddit.com/r/revancedextended/wiki/yt-troubleshooting/#wiki_issues_with_patching_.26amp.3B_installation) for further instructions.*)
+(If you get an error saying *"App not installed as app isn't compatible with your device."* or *"App not installed."*, it likely means that your device is not supported by the RVX Manager.
+Refer to the [YT troubleshooting page](https://www.reddit.com/r/revancedextended/wiki/yt-troubleshooting/#wiki_issues_with_patching_.26amp.3B_installation) for further instructions.)